agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 necessarily wholly cause, an increase in life expectancy by more than 20 years, on average.

-Jesus man this guy.. wtf is he talking about...
-Is he talking about the GDP per capita from 1k to 32.5k in 2016 and its corresponding life expectancy?
+**re-write Claim**: An increase in 1k to 32.5k in GDP per capita in 2015, is correlated with an increase in life expectancy by more than 20 years.

-This correlated word throws me the hell off. correlated is about relationships.
+**Note**: This correlated word throws me the hell off.
+Correlated is about 2 variables and multiple points, from which we get a single number to express how far the points are from the "trend line".
+Here he seems to be talking about increase from 1k to 32.5k and corresponding increase of 20 years.
+I think this is the wrong usage and move on. ???

 **re-write Claim**: In 2015, a variation in gdp per capita from 1k to 32.5k USD between any two countries would imply that Life expectancy